-The Agricultural Use category is pending an update to reflect modern reference for the Special Residential Facilities.
+The Agricultural Use category has been updated to reflect the modern reference for Special Residential Facilities.

 Agricultural areas are designated on the Future Broward County Land Use Plan Map (Series) to promote agriculture and agricultural related uses.
 Residential development may occur within specific limits.